ZozonTeq/KeyStrokeVisualizer/README.md

 # KeyStrokeVisualizer
-This is a Key Visualizer for windows.
+This is a Key Visualizer Softwere for Windows.
-Very simple and easy to use!
+Simple and easy to use!